lsndr/yuow/README.md

 }
 ```

 It's necessary to always return a boolean result if operation is successful.
-Depending on the result, `Youw` decides whether to throw `PersistenceError` and retry an operation.
+Depending on the result, `Yuow` decides whether to throw `PersistenceError` and retry an operation.

 ## Run Options